Professor Andrew Linn

 Background

 My own academic background is a diverse one in the field of Social Sciences and Humanities.
-Undergraduate studies in English and Modern Languages at Emmanuel College, Cambridge, where I was an organ scholar, led to postgraduate work at Cambridge in Linguistics and a PhD on the standardization of Norwegian.
+Undergraduate studies in English and Modern Languages at Emmanuel College, Cambridge, where I was an organ scholar, led to postgraduate work at Cambridge in Linguistics and a PhD on language planning and the standardization of Norwegian.

 Research

-My research interests include language policy-making and planning, and the history of Linguistics.
+My research interests include language policy-making and planning, and the history of linguistics.

 External roles